America's Most Beautiful Bike Ride

 Check In - Bicycle Safety Check - Big Sale

-All pre-registered participants will receive an America’s Most Beautiful Bike Ride Lake Tahoe Welcome Packet with offers and coupons as well as a custom event long sleeve t-Shirt, event Water bottle, event Helmet Sticker, Wrist Band and Event Number and more… Plus, A complimentary bicycle safety inspection is offered during this check-in period.
-Make sure you check out the great “America’s Most Beautiful Bike Ride” Sale going on this weekend.
-Also, don’t miss our Sponsors and Vendor Expo here and at the finish line on ride day.
+All pre-registered participants will receive an America's Most Beautiful Bike Ride Lake Tahoe Welcome Packet / NDOT Goodie Bag with offers and coupons as well as a custom event long sleeve T-Shirt, event Water bottle, event Helmet Sticker, Wrist Band and Event Number and more...
+Plus, A complimentary bicycle safety inspection is offered during this check-in period.
+Make sure you check out the great "America’s Most Beautiful Bike Ride" Sale going on this weekend.
+Also, don't miss our Sponsors and Vendor Expo here and at the finish line on ride day.

-Pre-registered rider check-in will reopen at 5:00am, on Sunday, June 4, at the Hard Rock Hotel & Casino Parking Lot C. Late or Same Day Registration may be available, based on No Shows after 7:00am (Please review FAQ).
+Pre-registered rider check-in will reopen at 5:00am, on Sunday, June 7, at the Hard Rock Hotel & Casino Parking Lot C. Late or Same Day Registration may be available, based on No Shows (Please review FAQ).
 Free parking is available in all other Lots as well as in the Parking Garage (Check your roof rack space).
-It is recommended that you enter the back parking lots from Lake Parkway across from Edgewood Golf Resort.
+It is recommended that you enter the back parking lots from Lake Parkway (Norm Woods Blvd.) across from Edgewood Golf Resort.

 All 100-mile Century riders have four 15-minute start windows from 6:00am to 7:00am.

 All 72-mile riders have two 15-minute start windows from 7:00am to 7:30am.
-You must indicate your start time preference on your registration application or you will be assigned the earliest start window for your ride option.
+You must indicate your start time preference on your registration application, based on your ride option, or you will be assigned the earliest start window for your ride option.

 Road Closure: Northbound HWY 89, Emerald Bay Road:

 Northbound Hwy.
-89 – Emerald Bay Road will experience a 2 Hour Traffic Delay just north of Camp Richardson Resort at Spring Creek Road.
-Vehicle Traffic and unregistered bicyclists will be stopped and delayed from accessing Hwy.
-89 from 6:30am to 8:30am, the morning of the ride on Sunday, June 4, 2017.
+89 - Emerald Bay Road will experience a 2 Hour Traffic Delay administered by the California Highway Patrol, just north of Camp Richardson Resort at Baldwin Beach Road.
+Vehicle Traffic and unregistered bicyclists will be stopped and delayed from accessing Northbound Hwy.
+89 from 6:30am to 8:30am, the morning of the ride on Sunday, June 7, 2020.
+This road closure / delay will be enforced by the Eldorado County Sheriff's Department.

 AS A REMINDER: